foucault-dynamics/IoT-Firmware/README.md

-# NEXTGEN IEMS
+# Focault Dynamics IoT Firmware

-NEXTGEN IEMS is an ESP32/PlatformIO prototype for a fault-tolerant intelligent energy metering system.
+Focault Dynamics IoT Firmware is an ESP32/PlatformIO prototype for a fault-tolerant intelligent energy metering system.
 It simulates energy meter readings on an ESP32-C3 SuperMini, sends the readings to a LilyGo substation using ESP-NOW, relays the payload over LoRa, and forwards the received data to an MQTT broker from the gateway.

 ## System Overview